MarcusFulbright/Validate/readme.md

 }
 ```

-Any failures can get retrieved by calling `ValidationService::getFailures()`.
+Any failures can get retrieved by calling `Validator::getFailures()`.
 This returns an instance of `FailureCollection`.
 The FailureCollection class implements _ArrayObject_ which means you can treat it like an array.
 Every failure will be represented in the collection with a `ValidationFailure` object.
 The ValidationFailure object has the following methods:

 * getField(): string [returns the field the rule applies to]
 * getMessage(): string [returns the failure message]